SEAPLANE HISTORY AT WINDERMERE

 Sunderland Flying Boat Factory

-Between September 1942 and May 1944, 35 Short Sunderland flying boats were built at White Cross Bay, plus 25 were then refurbished.
+Between September 1942 and May 1944, 35 Short Sunderland flying boats were assembled at White Cross Bay, plus 25 were then refurbished.

 More information is at Articles 3 and 4 here.